 15 St. and Pennsylvania Ave.
 NW Washington, DC.
 The historic Gregorian-style building, located to the east of the White House, was burned and rebuilt several times during the 1800s.
 It is the third oldest federally occupied building in Washington DC, preceded only by the Capitol and the White House.
 At the time that it was built, it was one of the largest office buildings in the world.
 It is five stories tall and sits on 5 acres with a landscaped garden.

 2715 Q St. NW Washington, DC.
 The historic house in Georgetown was originally the home to Joseph Nourse, first Register of the U.S. Treasury.
 Today it is owned by The National Society of the Colonial Dames of America and serves as a museum displaying an outstanding collection of Federal period (1790-1830) furniture, paintings, textiles, silver, and ceramics.

 144 Constitution Ave.
 NE Washington, DC.
 The National Historic Landmark located on Capitol Hill is the headquarters of the National Woman's Party and was the home of its founder Alice Paul.
 The museum offers educational programming and is open for public tours.

 Arlington National Cemetery, Arlington, VA.
-The home of Robert E. Lee and his family, serves as a memorial to this important historic figure that helped restore America after the Civil War.
+The home of Robert E. Lee and his family serves as a memorial to this important historical figure that helped restore America after the Civil War.
 About 200 acres of the land that occupies Arlington National Cemetery was originally the property of the Lee family.
 Arlington House sits atop a hill, providing one of the best views of Washington, DC.

 1401 Pennsylvania Ave.
 Washington, DC.
 The historic luxury hotel has been a central gathering place for elegant dinners, meetings and gala social events for more than 150 years.
 The Willard is a Washington institution that has hosted almost every U.S. president since Franklin Pierce in 1853.